Chip My Dog – A FREE microchipping service provided by Dogs Trust

 - Frequently Asked Questions on all elements of microchipping

-So, if you are looking to get your pooch microchipped, check out where your nearest free microchipping services are in the map below, or see what upcoming micorchipping events are happening near you over on Chip My Dog today!
+So, if you are looking to get your pooch microchipped, check out where your nearest free microchipping services are, or see what upcoming micorchipping events are taking place near you over on Chip My Dog today!

-Microchipping your dog is the easiest way for your dog to be identified if it if lost or stolen, so if you haven’t got your dog microchipped already, now is the time to get it sorted!
+Microchipping your dog is the easiest way to identify it if lost or stolen.
+Therefore, if you haven’t got your dog microchipped already, now is the time to get it sorted!
 Microchipping for dogs has been compulsory by law in Northern Ireland since 2012, and now England, Wales, and Scotland will each introduce compulsory microchipping laws for all dogs in April 2016.

 Keep reading to learn more about the importance of microchipping your pooch, and how Dogs Trust are here to help you get your dog microchipped for FREE in your local area.

 The microchip is the size of a grain of rice and is implanted under the animal’s skin between the shoulder blades.
 The process is quick and easy and the dog does not feel the chip after it has been inserted.
 Once implanted correctly the microchip is unlikely to fail and so provides lifelong permanent identification.

 It is vital to remember that the microchip number itself is meaningless.
 Owners need to register the microchip number as well as their details with an appropriate computerised database.
 It is essential that the databases are kept up to date and that dog owners update their personal details where necessary, such as after a change of address.
 This requirement is enshrined in the English Microchipping Regulations and, as such, if an owner fails to keep their details updated their dog will not be considered microchipped.
 The owner will thus be in breach of the law.